Qwilt/terraform-provider-qwilt/README.md

 ```

 ## Releasing the Provider to public registry
+In order to release a new version, you must tag branch **main** with a new version (based on the latest one).
-Ones a git tag is created, a git Action is executed and creates a new release in 'Draft' mode.
+Ones a new git tag is pushed, a GitHub Action is executed and creates a new release in 'Draft' mode.
 Then from github release page you can 'publish release'.
 Once this is done, terraform-public-registry will detect this release as the latest version.